 The BC Black History Awareness Society hosts a speaker event 4 times each year, generally in February, April, June and October.
 The speakers, their credentials and topics recognize the breadth and depth of the interests of our members, those who support us and the Boards steadfastness to fulfill our purpose.
 The speaker events are by donation, you do not need to pre-register.

-Check back for details about our next Speaker Event
+Check Events for details about our next speaker.

 |True Black Strong and Free - Becoming Black in Canada||Annie Djiotsa||Annie Djiotsa was born in Cameroon.
 She has been living in Canada for over 25 years.
 She has been working as an officer in the Canadian Armed Forces for nearly 20 years.
 Annie will share her story - a story of darkness and light.
 A story of peace and war.
 Mostly a story of strength, love, and hope.|

 |Greater Victoria Police and local ethno-cultures||Michael Regis||Michael Regis shared his graduate work on local police and local ethno-cultures of African-Caribbean, Indigenous, Muslim and Chinese.
 Michael holds a Masters in Dispute Resolution, University of Victoria.
 His research with the Greater Victoria Police Diversity Advisory Committee (GVPDAC) and Victoria ethno-cultural communities is engaging and thought-provoking.
 Key points covered the negative and positive experiences and perceptions with the police and community concerns, vulnerabilities and recommendations for the Greater Victoria Police in trust-building best practices.